hhexiy/hhexiy.github.io/_pages/about.md

 If you're interested, please apply to the PhD program in [Computer Science](https://cs.nyu.edu/home/phd/admission.html) or [Data Science](https://cds.nyu.edu/academics/phd-in-data-science) and mention my name in your application.
 If you are interested in a post-doc position, please email me directly.
-Unfortunately I no longer have time to supervise undergraduate or MS students.
+Unfortunately I no longer have time to supervise undergraduates or MS students.
 If you think you have a compelling story though, feel free to reach out.